ds-horizon/delivr-sdk-ota/README.md

 ## Creating the JavaScript bundle (Hermes)

-There are two ways to generate the JavaScript bundle for CodePush:
+There are two ways to generate the JavaScript bundle for DOTA:

 ### 1. Automated Bundle Generation (Recommended)